Gargopedia

 In the late Middle Ages there was a greater interest in the diabolical.
 This meant that the monstrous, which had previously belonged to the natural and cosmological sphere, began to take on a new dimension from the 14th and 15th centuries onwards.
 They entered, as Kappler says, life, art, religion and theology.
 The devil, woman and the monster would form a powerful unit.
 There was a proliferation of monstrous images with Satanic, lewd features.
 Iconographic topics would be demonic: fighting dragons, the temptations of Saint Anthony, lewd acts, macabre dances, hellish punishments.
 These are all elements we see in the great work of Hieronymus Bosch (1450-1516).

-Devil.
-St. Nazaire and Celse Basilica in Carcassonne (France).
+Basilica of St. Nazaire in Carcassonne (France)

 As they mostly depict monstrous creatures, gargoyles are linked both artistically and conceptually to monsters.
 As we know, gargoyles, apart from their purpose as water drainage spouts, appear as one of the best examples of these visions of horror with the portrayal of all kinds of monsters and devils that seem to be watching us from buildings.